 Greg’s – to visit Fort Kent, Maine

-And so – before the snow began to fly, it was time to hit the road – two people, one dog, a few hastily made reservations, and a very loose agenda.
+And so – we needed to hit the road – two people, one dog, a few hastily made reservations, and a very loose agenda.

 A short few miles from the Canadian border, we hiked, climbed, and scrambled to the top of Jay Peak.

 We scheduled our trip around a visit to Derby Line, Vermont where I had an appointment with Border Patrol to complete my application for Global Entry.